-Henry Knight was an English-born builder (born in Northampton) and brick maker who arrived to Sydney with his wife Elizabeth in 1831.
+Henry Knight was an English-born builder (born in Northampton) and brick maker who arrived in Sydney with his wife Elizabeth in 1831.
 Ten years later, according to the 1841 Census, the Knight family, then comprising husband, wife and two young daughters, was living in the Kings Clear (Kingsclear) district near St Peters where they were operating a dairy and garden.

 Occupation & interests